Seafood Markets

 - ✓All fish with scales (salmon, tilapia, cod, etc.)

-- ✓Shrimp and prawns (majority opinion)
+- ✓Shrimp and prawns (accepted in many traditions)

 - ✓Most commercial fish species

-- ✓Wild-caught and farm-raised equally permissible
+- ✓Wild-caught and farm-raised equally suitable

-Processing Requirements
+Processing Standards

-- •Dedicated processing equipment where required
+- •Dedicated processing equipment where needed

-- •Alcohol-free processing aids and glazes
+- •Clean processing aids and glazes

-- •Certified supply chain documentation
+- •Complete supply chain documentation

 Biweekly Market Reporting